jatinmadan-spektra/contoso-creative-writer/Labs/Instructions/exercise3.md

    ![](../media/ex2img2.png)

-   > This will open up a new tab from right in which you will be able to trace all the processes happening in backend.
+   > This will open a new tab on the right, where you can monitor all the processes running in the backend.

    ![](../media/ex2img1.png)